Project References #

 By doing this, you can greatly improve build times, enforce logical separation between components, and organize your code in new and better ways.

-We’re also introducing a new mode for tsc
+We’re also introducing a new mode for tsc, the --build flag, that

 works hand in hand with project references to enable faster TypeScript